How To Fight A Drug Charge

 Not All Drugs Are Treated The Same

-Prosecution on drug possession, sale and trafficking charges related to these controlled substances:
+Prosecution on drug possession, sale and trafficking charges related to the following controlled substances could now become a higher priority:

 - Prescription drugs, including Xanax, Adderall, hydrocodone, oxycodone